 Looking for a few great options to try in San Francisco?
 Check out Local Taste of the City Food Tour.
-In San Francisco there are so many paces to eat and they are all so wonderful!
+In San Francisco there are so many places to eat and they are all so wonderful!
 It is difficult to find a bad place to stop to a bite to eat and if you don’t know what you’re looking for it can be quite overwhelming!
 We decided that we wanted to see what San Francisco Food Tours considered the “hidden gems” of San Francisco.
-We learned that they have a few differnt tours available and we quickly decided on the North Beach and Little Italy tour as that was right in the neighborhood where we were staying.
+We learned that they have a few different tours available and we quickly decided on the North Beach and Little Italy tour as that was right in the neighborhood where we were staying.
 (Pretty convenient!)

 The morning of our food tour we went to the designated meeting spot, which was 1 block from our apartment.
 We arrived early but were quickly greeted by the one other person that was signed up for the tour that day.
 Then came our tour guide…

 Blandia came walking down the street and you could not miss her!
 A smile on her face, oversized sunglasses, bright clothing and exuding an aura of love for her neighborhood!
 After brief introductions we started off to our first stop that was just around the corner, Cafe Roma.
 We sat down for drinks from the menu of our choosing, followed by getting an up close view and history lesson about the coffee roaster that is onsite.
 It smells amazing in the cafe and the roasting machine and process was very interesting to learn about.